BAA to sell Stansted Airport after dropping legal appeal

 Single runway Stansted, which is predominantly a low-cost leisure and holiday airport, is based 50 kilometres northeast of central London and is the fourth busiest airport in the UK.

-Spain’s Ferrovial (FER.MC) is BAA’s largest shareholder with a 40 percent stake and heads an ownership consortium made up of Qatar Holding, GIC Special Investments, Alinda Capital Partners and Britania Airport Partners.
-(Reporting by Rhys Jones; editing by Neil Maidment)
+Spain’s Ferrovial is BAA’s largest shareholder with a 40 percent stake and heads an ownership consortium made up of Qatar Holding, GIC Special Investments, Alinda Capital Partners and Britania Airport Partners.